 Competitors may infringe, misappropriate or otherwise violate our patents, trademarks, copyrights or other intellectual property or those of our licensors.
 To counter infringement, misappropriation, unauthorized use or other violations, we may be required to file legal claims, which can be expensive and time consuming and divert the time and attention of our management and scientific personnel.
 We may not be able to prevent, alone or with our licensors, infringement, misappropriation or other violations of our intellectual property rights, particularly in countries where the laws may not protect those rights as fully as in the United States.
 Any claims we assert against perceived infringers could provoke these parties to assert counterclaims against us alleging that we infringe their patents.
 In addition, in a patent infringement proceeding, there is a risk that a court will decide that a patent of ours is invalid or unenforceable, in whole or in part, and that we do not have the right to stop the other party from using the invention at issue.
 There is also a risk that, even if the validity of such patents is upheld, the court will construe the patent's claims narrowly or decide that we do not have the right to stop the other party from using the invention at issue on the grounds that our patents do not cover the invention.
-An adverse outcome in a litigation or proceeding involving our patents could limit our ability to assert our patents against those parties or other competitors, and may curtail or preclude our ability to exclude third parties from making and selling similar or competitive products.
-Any of these occurrences could adversely affect our competitive business position, business prospects and financial condition.
-Similarly, if we assert trademark infringement claims, a court may determine that the marks we have asserted are invalid or unenforceable, or that the party against whom we have asserted trademark infringement has superior rights to the marks in question.
-In this case, we could ultimately
+An adverse outcome in a litigation or proceeding involving our patents could limit our ability to assert our patents against those parties or other competitive business position, business prospects and financial condition.
+Similarly, if we assert trademark infringement takes, a court may determine that the marks we have asserted are invalid or unenforceable, or that the party against whom we have asserted trademark infringement thas superior rights to the marks in question.
+In this case, we could ultimately be forced to cease use of such trademarks.